The Context of Berkeley’s Food Revolution

-Berkeley’s food revolution began on a police car’s roof in Sproul Plaza on October 1, 1964.
+Berkeley’s food revolution began on the roof of a police car in Sproul Plaza on October 1, 1964.
 Three thousand students spontaneously trapped the cruiser that held fellow student Jack Weinberg after he deliberately violated new and capricious campus rules.
 The impromptu crowd listened as Mario Savio, a tall, curly-haired student with a worried look, climbed on top of the police car and spoke to the throng.

 He didn’t talk about food.
 He didn’t talk about farmers.
 He talked about the university’s limits on free speech and the problems with modern education.
 But a new American cuisine stirred that day, built on the philosophy of Savio and his peers: You could only solve problems by going around the establishment, not by working within it.

 The Free Speech Movement pushed Savio into the limelight, but his politics were more evolutionary than many recognized at the time.
 Berkeley became a magnet for left-wing activists during the early 60s.
 “Berkeley was where it was at if you wanted trouble,” says David Lance Goines, the activist and graphic designer who created the iconic Chez Panisse artwork and typography.
 The turbulent student body came to distrust the authority figures who dragged them from civil rights protests and imposed arbitrary rules on campus.